TURKS AND CAICOS ISLANDS

 political parties or to form or belong to trade unions or other associations for the promotion and protection of his or her interests.

-(2) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section
+(2) Nothing in any law or done under its authority shall be held to contravene this section to the extent that it is reasonably justifiable in

-(i) in the interests of defence, public safety, public order, public morality or public health;
+(a)in the interests of defence, public safety, public order, public morality or public health;

-(ii) for the purpose of protecting the rights and freedoms of other persons; or
+(b)for the purpose of protecting the rights and freedoms of other persons; or

 officers generally or any class of public officer issued by the Government.